All Friday Seminars & Lectures Events

 Online events are highlighted in blue.

-• Friday 28 February
+• Friday 6 June

 7pm - 8.30pm

 All welcome, no need to book, no charge.
 Events are not recorded and zoom meetings are limited to 100 participants.
-Voluntary donations towards costs are gratefully received and can be made by cash donation on the day, transfer to a Nationwide account held for this purpose or via PayPal.
+Voluntary donations towards costs are gratefully received and can be made by cash donation on the day, transfer to a Nationwide account held for this purpose or via Paypal.

 Account name: Adrian Hotten, Nationwide, sort code: 07-01-16 account number: 31466776.
 Paypal to suejoanpeat@gmail.com

-• Friday 7 March
+• Friday 13 June

 7pm - 8.30pm

 All welcome, no need to book, no charge.
 Events are not recorded and zoom meetings are limited to 100 participants.
-Voluntary donations towards costs are gratefully received and can be made by cash donation on the day, transfer to a Nationwide account held for this purpose or via PayPal.
+Voluntary donations towards costs are gratefully received and can be made by cash donation on the day, transfer to a Nationwide account held for this purpose or via Paypal.

 Account name: Adrian Hotten, Nationwide, sort code: 07-01-16 account number: 31466776.
 Paypal to suejoanpeat@gmail.com

-• Friday 14 March
+• Friday 20 June

 7pm - 8.30pm

 All welcome, no need to book, no charge.
 Events are not recorded and zoom meetings are limited to 100 participants.
-Voluntary donations towards costs are gratefully received and can be made by cash donation on the day, transfer to a Nationwide account held for this purpose or via PayPal.
+Voluntary donations towards costs are gratefully received and can be made by cash donation on the day, transfer to a Nationwide account held for this purpose or via Paypal.

 Account name: Adrian Hotten, Nationwide, sort code: 07-01-16 account number: 31466776.
 Paypal to suejoanpeat@gmail.com

-• Friday 21 March
+• Friday 27 June

 7pm - 8.30pm

 All welcome, no need to book, no charge.
 Events are not recorded and zoom meetings are limited to 100 participants.
-Voluntary donations towards costs are gratefully received and can be made by cash donation on the day, transfer to a Nationwide account held for this purpose or via PayPal.
+Voluntary donations towards costs are gratefully received and can be made by cash donation on the day, transfer to a Nationwide account held for this purpose or via Paypal.

 Account name: Adrian Hotten, Nationwide, sort code: 07-01-16 account number: 31466776.
 Paypal to suejoanpeat@gmail.com